A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds

+where parameters $\alpha_0$ and $\alpha_1$ are average intercepts and $\tau_0^2, \tau_1^2$ and $\rho$ represent between-study variances and between-study correlation, respectively.
+Constraints $\gamma_0 \ge 0$ and $\gamma_1 \le 0$ guarantee monotonicity of sensitivities and specificities at increasing thresholds.
+In addition, the inclusion of studies with different thresholds is allowed.
+In this way, the proposal in Riley et al. \cite{riley2014meta} overcomes two drawbacks affecting the extension of the bivariate model suggested in Hamza et al. \cite{hamza2009multivariate} and characterized by an (exact) multinomial within-study specification.

-Inference on the parameter vector $\boldsymbol{\theta}=\left(\alpha_1, \alpha_0, \gamma_1, \gamma_0, \tau^2_1, \tau^2_0, \rho\right)^\top$ is performed through a two-step approach.
-In the first step, the within-study variance/covariance matrix components for each study are estimated by maximizing the multinomial likelihood function of the probabilities that test values fall between specific thresholds, see Appendix~A for details.
-In the second step, maximum likelihood (ML) or restricted maximum likelihood (REML) \cite{patterson1971recovery, harville1977maximum} are used to estimate the parameters of interest and producing summary meta-analyses results, SROC curve included, with the within study variance/covariance matrix components substituted by the estimates obtained at the first step.
+Riley et al. \cite{riley2014meta} use a two-step approach to perform inference on the parameter vector $\boldsymbol{\theta}=\left(\alpha_1, \alpha_0, \gamma_1, \gamma_0, \tau^2_1, \tau^2_0, \rho\right)^\top$.
+In the first step, the within-study covariance matrix components for each study are estimated by maximizing the multinomial likelihood function of the probabilities that test values fall between specific thresholds.
+In the second step, inference relies on maximum likelihood (ML) or restricted maximum likelihood (REML), after substituting the within study covariance matrix components with the estimates from the first step.
 The problem of missing thresholds across studies is faced by assuming a missing at random mechanism and adopting a data-augmentation approach.
-In particular, Riley et al. \cite{riley2014meta} suggest to replace the logit of missing sensitivities and specificities by $-0.0001$, their variances by 10,000 and the corresponding covariances by zero.
-In case sensitivity or specificity are equal to zero or one a continuity correction is applied.
+A continuity correction is applied for sensitivity or specificity equal to zero.